Lazy Luddite Log

 Sweet Concord

 I usually discuss music itself but here I will look back over my experience of attitudes to music.
 Each of us has distinct musical tastes and yet one thing we all share is that we are all into some kind of music.
 Well most of us anyway.
-Shakespeare stated that 'the man that have no music in himself, nor is moved by concord of sweet sounds, is fit for treasons, statagems and spoils'.
+"The man that have no music in himself, nor is moved by concord of sweet sounds, is fit for treasons, statagems and spoils" according to Shakespeare.
 Well, I'm keen on music both sweet and savoury but I get his sentiment.
 Music seems like something fundamentally human.
 And yet I have met the odd person who seems to lack that.
 Or if they are at all into music it is for its non-musical aspects - consider the comedy of Weird Al Yankovic.
 But that is rare and for most of us it is differences over which music we are into that can be striking.

 I have long been puzzled by musical snobbery and narrow tastes.
 However I have been guilty of these in the past.
 A big one for me was the dismissal of electronic music.
 In feeling that way I was following my nerdy university peers.
 Eventually I realized that was a flimsy position to hold while also loving electro-magnetic amplification.
 The old acoustic purists of folk and jazz had firmer ground to stand on.
 And yet even they would listen to recordings of acoustic music.
 I think our underlying problem with electronic music back then was its new and growing application as dance music and its excessive repetitiveness.
 However since then I have enjoyed the same mesmerizing repetition from a band jamming for a writhing throng.
 Iteration can serve its purpose very well.